-[0001] This application is a divisional application of copending U.S. patent application Ser.
+This application is a divisional application of copending U.S. patent application Ser.
+No. 14/301,734, filed Jun.
+11, 2014, which is a divisional of U.S. patent application Ser.
 No. 13/121,013, filed Mar.
-31, 2011, which is a National Stage of International Application No. PCT/US2009/058767, filed Sep.
-29, 2009, which in turn claims the benefit of U.S. Provisional Patent Application No. 61/100,845, filed Sep.
+31, 2011, which is a National 10 Stage of International Application No. PCT/US2009/058767, filed Sep.
+29, 2009, which claims the benefit of U.S. Provisional Patent Application No. 61/100,845, filed Sep.
 29, 2008, each of which is incorporated herein by reference in its entirety.

-[0002] The Sequence Listing associated with this application is filed in electronic format via EFS-Web and is hereby incorporated by reference into the specification in its entirety.
-The name of the text file containing the Sequence Listing is 144307\ST25.txt.
-The size of the text file is 15,641 bytes, and the text file was created on Jun.
-3, 2014.
+The Sequence Listing associated with this application is filed in electronic format via EFS-Web and is hereby incorporated by reference into the specification in its entirety.
+The name of the text file containing the Sequence Listing is 1805815\ST25.txt.
+The size of the text file is 15,685 bytes, 20 and the text file was created on Sep.
+6, 2018.

-[0003] A device is described for an extracorporeal bioreactor comprising cells selected for their ability to produce cytokines and/or cytokine inhibitors for controlling inflammation in a patient.
+A device is described for an extracorporeal bioreactor comprising cells selected for their ability to produce cytokines and/or cytokine inhibitors for controlling inflammation in a patient.

-[0004] One current goal of medicine is to facilitate the intrinsic self-renewing ability by relieving damaged tissues from their functional burden and facilitating tissue healing.
+One current goal of medicine is to facilitate the intrinsic self-renewing ability by relieving damaged tissues from their functional burden and facilitating tissue healing.
 In order to achieve this goal, it is necessary to acknowledge, understand, and control acute inflammation.
 We have developed mathematical models of inflammation that inter-related inflammation and tissue damage/dysfunction.
 Our therapeutic goal is not to abolish inflammation per se but to reduce damage/dysfunction (i.e. promote healing) by modulating inflammation in a rational fashion based on these computational models.